ghkhashayar/docs/docs/compile.md

 npm install sanjab --save-dev
 ```

-> You should install the same version of the composer package if you don't have latest version.
+> You should install the same version of the composer package if you don't have the latest version.

 ```bash
 npm install sanjab@VERSION --save-dev
 ```

 ## Step 3
-Create JS and SCSS file.
+Create JS and SCSS files.

 > You also can create/compile one of javascript or SCSS only.